cozierickie/blaze-tic-tac-toe/CONTRIBUTING.md

 ### **Merging Changes:**
 1. **Open a Pull Request (PR)**:
- - Once your feature is complete, open a PR to merge into `dev`.
+ - Once your feature is complete, open a PR to merge into `main`.
  - Request at least one team member to review your PR.

 2. **Merge After Approval**: